 Transactions in currencies other than the Canadian dollar are recorded at exchange rates prevailing on the dates of the transactions.
 At the end of each reporting period, the monetary assets and liabilities of the Company that are denominated in foreign currencies are translated at the rate of exchange at the balance sheet date while non-monetary assets and liabilities are translated at historical rates.
 Revenues and expenses are translated at the exchange rates approximating those in effect on the date of the transactions.
-Exchange gains and losses arising on translation are included in the statement of operations and comprehensive loss.
+Gains and losses arising from translation of foreign currency are included in the determination of profit or loss.